 The success or failure of every business is determined by its management’s decisions.
 Selling new products, opening new markets outsourcing business functions and every other decision affects the bottom line.
-Since business conditions are constantly changing, management must be aware of trends and technologies that will give its entity the highest return on its investment.
+Since business conditions are constantly changing, management must be aware of trends, like posting on a professional networking website, and technologies that will give its entity the highest return on its investment.

 The Bottom Line